EliteOutlaws/gummy8unny-SoT-external-ESP/README.md

 Current issues:
 - X marks the spot doesn't work since 1.3 update.
   - TeasureMaps is now an empty array. ```:UIslandDataAssetEntry:TreasureMaps:SoT_Athena_classes.hpp```
-- ESP markers aren't 100% accurate
 - Other player health bar isn't showing
-- Mini-map is fairly accurate for 90% of items and other players/ships.

 To do:
 - Fix current issues